- This event has passed.

 July 13 @ 12:00 pm - 1:00 pm

-This technology demonstration is part of the NERDIC Industry 4.0 Readiness Ecosystem program for small manufacturing enterprises in the defense supply chain.
+This technology demonstration is part of the NERDIC Industry 4.0 Readiness Ecosystem program for the New England defense supply chain.
 For more information, please visit ccat.us/NERDIC.

 Join us for a virtual presentation on the use and results of automated probing for CNC machining of a demonstration part.